-Some things in life are indisputable.
-Puppies are cute, Bill Gates is rich, the Earth is round.
-And smoking cigarettes is bad for you.
+Some things in life are certain.
+Puppies are cute, the Earth is round and smoking cigarettes is bad for you.

-Cigarettes are very addictive and can cause cancer.
-Alternatives are available, but just how safe are they (and can they help you quit)?
+Cigarettes are addictive and can cause cancer.
+Alternatives are available, but how safe are they?

 What about cigars and shisha?